 A licence is required to operate from these locations:

 - Torquay Play Park

-Every three years’ licences are reviewed and a tender process is undertaken which is advertised on this website and in local newspapers.
+Every three years licences are reviewed and a tender process is undertaken.

-All commercial activities conducted on the land managed by the Great Ocean Road Coast requires a license to operate.
-The Great Ocean Road provides the perfect location for businesses ranging from mountain bike riding tours, wind surfing lessons, learn to surf groups and more.
+All commercial activities conducted on the land managed by the Great Ocean Road Coast Committee requires a licence to operate.
+The Great Ocean Road provides the perfect location for businesses ranging from mountain bike riding tours, windsurfing lessons, learn to surf groups and more.

-Surf school licenses are awarded every five years through a competitive Expressions of Interest process.
-Current surf school licenses will expire June 30 2022 with Expressions of Interest for the 2022-2027 licences advertised one year before the expiration.
+Surf school licences are awarded every five years through a competitive Expressions of Interest process.
+Current surf school licences will expire 30 June 2022, with Expressions of Interest for the 2022-2027 licences advertised one year before the expiration.

 All available licences and leases will be advertised directly on our website and in the local papers.

 We also issue permits for commercial uses of the coast and any activity that may disturb public enjoyment of the Great Ocean Road coastal reserves.